mrsonne/hubit/examples/wall/README.md

 2. `thermal_profile.py`.
 A calculation of the temperature for all wall layers in a segment as well as the heat flux in the segment.
 We assume one-dimensional heat flow, and thus each segment can be treated independently.
 3. `heat_flow.py`.
 Calculates the heat flow through a segment.
-4. `MAKE ME`.
-Calculates the total heat flow through the wall (all segments) and finds the segment with the highest heat flow.
-5. `MAKE ME`.
+4. `heat_transfer_number.py`.
 Overall heat transfer number and wall energy classification.

 Many (all) of the components could have been joined in a single component, but here they are kept as  separate components to increase modularity, assure that any query only spawns a minimum of calculations and to maximize the potential speed-up obtained by multi-processing.

 To support the cost calculations (see below) two extra engineering components are included

+5. `volume.py`.
+Calculates the volume of wall layers.
 6. `MAKE ME`.
-Calculates the volume of wall layers.
-7. `MAKE ME`.
 Calculates the weight of wall layers.

 #### Management components

-8. `segment_cost.py`.
+7. `segment_cost.py`.
 Calculates segment costs.
-9. `total_cost.py`.
+8. `total_cost.py`.
 Calculates total cost.

 #### Call graph & multi-processing